Search Google Drive

 - All data—Search all data in your organization.

 - Held data—Search all data on hold for the matter.

 - Select a Search method:

-- Accounts—Enter one or more accounts and search up to 5,000 Vault users in the domain.
+- Specific accounts—Enter one or more accounts and search up to 5,000 Vault users in the domain.
 The search fails if you attempt to search more than 5,000 users or don't include at least one user.
 You can also check the box to Include results from Team Drives.

-- Organization—Search within a specific organizational unit.
+- Organizational unit—Search within a specific organizational unit.
 If you choose one with sub-organizational units, all of the sub-organizational units will be searched.The organizational unit must have fewer than 5,000 members.
 You can also check the box to Include results from Team Drives.